 Arrive in Sète, the first official port of the French Mediterranean, and your final port of the trip.
 A full day of food – as local as it gets – awaits, beginning with an introduction to enthusiastic Chef Magali.
 Follow her through the colorful Les Halles market to choose the freshest local produce and fish, then help prepare a lunch of authentic regional dishes.
 Bon Appetit!

-Meet a fisherwoman to learn about different fishing techniques, then board a private boat to sail through the oyster beds of Thau Basin. nd learn about the fragile environmental balance here and the lagoon’s natural flavor enhancers that give its bivalves a distinctively tasty essence.
+Meet a fisherwoman to learn about different fishing techniques, then board a private boat to sail through the oyster beds of Thau Basin.
+Learn about the fragile environmental balance here and the lagoon’s natural flavor enhancers that give its bivalves a distinctively tasty essence.
 Indulge your taste buds in a typical local manner: oysters, bread, butter, and lemon, washed down with a glass of white wine.
 C’est si bon!

 Return to the Anne-Marie and join the captain and crew for your final celebratory evening.
 Toast to one another, to the bounty of the land and sea, and to the hard-working women, the passionate keepers of local tradition, who introduced you to their very own enchanting corner of France.